Home Internet Subscribers

 - UC 53a-11a-201.
 Bullying, Cyber-bullying, Harassment, Hazing, Sexual Battery, and Sexual Exposure Prohibited.
 States that no students or school employee is allowed to engage in cyber-bullying or hazing of another student or employee at any time or in any location.

 - UC 53a-11a-301.
 Bullying, Cyber-bullying, Harassment, Hazing, and Retaliation Policy.
-States that by September 1, 2012, all public schools are required to have a bullying, cyberbullying, harassment, and hazing policy in place.
+States that by September 1, 2018, all public schools are required to have a bullying, cyberbullying, harassment, and hazing policy in place which should also be updated to include abusive conduct.
 The policy must be developed in consultation with students, parents, educators and members of law enforcement and is required to define examples of such activity and to state that it is prohibited.
 Schools are also required to clearly state the sanctions which may be applied to those found guilty of bullying, cyberbullying or hazing.

 - UC 53a-11a-401.
 Training, Education, and Prevention.
-States that all school boards shall train its employees regarding cyberbullying, bullying, harassment, hazing, and retaliation.
+States that all school boards shall train its employees regarding cyberbullying, bullying, harassment, hazing, and retaliation in accordance with State Board of Education standards.

 - UC 76-4-401.
 Enticing a Minor – Elements – Penalties.
 Defines the offense as using the Internet or text messaging (which includes the sending of images as well as text) to induce (among other definitions) a minor to engage in sexual activity which is against state law.
 In this section a minor is determined to be someone under the age of eighteen.
 Punishments for offenses under this section are complex, determined by the offense that the perpetrator intended to commit.
 If the intention was to commit a first degree felony, the offense is deemed to be a second class felony for a first conviction and so on down the categories of offense.
 Second or subsequent convictions under this section are deemed to be a first degree felony and a term of imprisonment of three years to life is imposed.